IntegralEd/rl-platform/clients/elpl/merit/README-ENDPOINTS.md

 ## Migration Guide

-If your code currently uses the `_dev` endpoint:
+If your code currently uses only the Lambda endpoint:

-1. Remove all instances of `/dev` from endpoint URLs
-2. Remove any fallback logic or retry attempts
-3. Update error handling to properly report endpoint issues
-4. Verify environment variables are correctly set
-5. Update tests to use proper endpoint mocking
+1. Update your code to use the API Gateway endpoint
+2. Add the necessary CORS headers and mode
+3. Ensure your API key is set correctly
+4. Test with the provided test script (test-prod-endpoint.js)
+5. Verify CORS headers are properly received

 ## Support

-If you encounter DNS or routing issues:
+If you encounter API Gateway or CORS issues:
-1. Verify LAMBDA_ENDPOINT environment variable
+1. Verify API_GATEWAY_ENDPOINT and API_GATEWAY_KEY environment variables
-2. Check API gateway configuration
+2. Check CORS headers in network requests
+3. Ensure 'Origin' header is set correctly
+4. Test OPTIONS preflight request succeeds
-3. Contact DevOps team for endpoint verification
+5. Contact DevOps team for API Gateway verification
-4. DO NOT add `/dev` as a temporary fix

-Remember: The existence of `/dev` in any endpoint URL indicates a configuration issue that must be fixed properly.
+Remember: For browser-based requests, always include `mode: 'cors'` in your fetch options and set the 'Origin' header appropriately.